HadiqaMehmood18/HadiqaMehmood18/README.md

 ## Hi, I'm Hadiqa Mehmood 👋

-I am a BS Information Technology student with hands-on experience in full-stack web development, software programming, and networking simulations.
-I enjoy building practical projects that strengthen problem-solving skills, system design, and core development fundamentals.
+I am a BS Information Technology student with a solid foundation in programming, web technologies, and computer
+Networks.
+Currently developing practical skills in full-stack development using the MERN stack and continuously
+improving through hands-on learning.
+A motivated and detail-oriented learner eager to contribute, adapt, and grow
+in a professional environment.

 ---